shockscript/spec/src/methods.md

 }
 ```

-## SXDoc comment
+## ShockDoc comment

-A SXDoc comment can be applied to a method.
+A ShockDoc comment can be applied to a method.

 ```
 /** Comment */